drcael/YGO-CustomDatabaseCreator/readme.md

 * **User Responsibility:** You are solely responsible for the use of this program, as well as for downloading and using the content created and the pre-prepared data provided.
 By using the program, you are deemed to have accepted all responsibilities and terms.
 ***Third-Party Terms:** Ensure that you comply with the terms of use of third-party websites and providers.
 Please respect the copyrights of third-party resources used in the program; do not use the program for unauthorized or malicious purposes.
 * **Yu-Gi-Oh!
-Copyright:** The copyright holders of Yu-Gi-Oh! and all related media and content are as follows: ©1996 KAZUKI TAKAHASHI, ©2020 Studio Dice/SHUEISHA, TV TOKYO, KONAMI.
+Copyright:** The copyright holders of Yu-Gi-Oh! and all related media and content are as follows:
+* ©1996 KAZUKI TAKAHASHI, ©2020 Studio Dice/SHUEISHA, TV TOKYO, KONAMI.
-* **Data Source:** Yugipedia site data is licensed under the Creative Commons Attribution Share Alike license.
-To access the site: https://yugipedia.com/
+* **Data Source:** [Yugipedia](https://yugipedia.com/) site data is licensed under the Creative Commons Attribution Share Alike license.
 * **Project Copyright:** © 2026 - 1001 Tools Projects, Burhan Erdemir (drcael), E&C Softwares [Subject to open-source terms of use].

 ---